fiuxxed/fiuxxed-autotyper/README.md

 🔄 This app is actively updated — always check for the latest release before using.

 🔓 Fully open source, small project, but if you find it useful, share it.
 Just don't skid it and call it yours (Yes im talking to you Epstein.)

+# Changelog

+## March 10, 2026

+### Fixed
+- fixed crashing for no reason

+### Changed
+- now there will always be a method when using the math scanner

+will fix WAY more bugs very soon don't worry guys im aware of lots of them